EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 ```

 #### Migrate Functions
-The functions migration needs skill and syntax awareness in both SQL Server and Postgres database.
-The functions needs to validated and tested properly after rewriting for Postgres.
-Place all rewritten functions into postgres-function.sql and load into database as part of migration process.
+The functions migration requires skill and syntax awareness in both SQL Server and Postgres database.
+The functions need to validated and tested properly after rewriting for Postgres.
+Place all rewritten functions into postgres-function.sql and load into the database as part of the migration process.

 ### Most Common Errors
 * ERROR:  syntax error at or near "["
-Square brackets - Remove square brackets around column and table names.
+Square brackets — Remove square brackets around column and table names.
 SELECT [user_id] => SELECT user_id

 * ERROR:  operator does not exist: character varying = integer.